Through this program, NIJ seeks proposals to strengthen the medical examiner/coroner (ME/C) system in the United States.

 [note 3] White House National Science and Technology Council, Strengthening the Medicolegal Death Investigation System: Accreditation and Certification, A Path Forward (pdf, 12 pages), December 2016.

 [note 4] U.S. Department of Justice, National Institute of Justice, Office of Investigative and Forensic Sciences.
-FINAL REPORT: Strengthening the Medical Examiner – Coroner System through NIJ-Funded Programs (pdf, 21 pages).
+Strengthening Forensic Science Services through the DNA Capacity Enhancement & Backlog Reduction Program and Paul Coverdell Forensic Science Improvement Grants, Final Report (pdf, 21 pages).
 Washington, DC: NIJ Forensic Technology Center of Excellence, 2018.